 My series ‘We’re All Just Blowing In The Wind’ started in the early days of the 2020 pandemic.

 The work originated in the first lockdown, when like everyone I was struggling to come to terms with the rapidly changing world, and also finish my MA.
 Rather than being in the studios and workshops at Wimbledon College of Art I was suddenly in my mum's garage in North Lincolnshire trying to make sense of things, and be creative.

+My plan had been to make a set of pyjamas to continue my work on sleep.
+But when I revisiting the pattern pieces I had cut from midnight blue satin to execute the project they seemed too perfect, too clean.
+They did not reflect anything of the situation at the time.
 The world was in tatters, with countries world wide falling into economic crises due to the escalating virus crisis.
 At that time as a society we were tired, we were scared, and we were anxious.
 We did not know what the future would hold, and indeed we still don’t know this.

 This work has been informed by the post apocalyptic film 'Snowpiercer' by director Bong Joon-ho, the photography of Don McCullin and the Bob Dylan song 'Blowing in the Wind.